Fall-2025-COMP163/project-3-Sumptuously-Sam-Made/README.md

 Document your project with:

-1. **Module Architecture:** Explain your module organization
+1. **Module Architecture:** Explain your module organization Each module builds from one another to create one complete program.
+The central point of the code is the main.py which launches the game by loading saves and controlling executive functions.
+The other files serve purposes based on their names. character_manager.py(creates a character that can be saved, loaded, or delted with stats and other functions like gain_experience and heal_character), inventory_system.py(inventory that can be greatly analyzed along with functions that allow you to un/equip weapons and armor and purchase/sell items), quest_handler.py(can get information on quests and accept/complete quests), combat_system.py(simulates a battle between the character and the enemy using special abilities while giving info on rewards and battle logs), game_data.py(loads and valiadates quests and items), custom_exceptions.py(defines the custom exceptions used throughout the program). data/(holds the .txt files used for data). tests/(tests the files), README(explains what the code is doing and what is required).

-2. **Exception Strategy:** Describe when/why you raise specific exceptions
+2. **Exception Strategy:** Describe when/why you raise specific exceptions I raised expections throughout the program to counteract situations where the program would fail, so that it could continue while documenting the incident.

 3. **Design Choices:** Justify major decisions
+    I choose to make the characters balanced so the player can have resonable choices and so that they can defeat enemies.
+Also, I added a extra 2 enemies ("Wolverine"/"Vampire") to make my game more creative and add elements outside of the requirements

 4. **AI Usage:** Detail what AI assistance you used
-5. **How to Play:** Instructions for running the game
+    I used Google Gemini AI to:
+    AI helped me understand isinstance()
+    AI helped me figure out how to access values from keys AI reminded me of how to join using os.path.join() AI re-explained nestd dictionaries for me
+    AI explained isinstance()

+5. **How to Play:** Instructions for running the game To play the game you have to create a character and load items and quests so that you can start completing quest and gaining rewards to advance you throughout the adventure.
+Once your strong enough you can beat strong enemies and earn more xp for leveling up and gold for purchasing items.

 ### What to Submit: